husarion/erc2025-setup-description/README.md

 #### 2.3  FFMPEG decompression demo

-Inside the `user_laptop/` directory your find a Docker based example showing how to decode the FFMPEG stream from the cameras and display them in RViZ (remember to replace the `user_laptop/superclient.xml` with your own generated in step 1.3)
+Inside the `user_laptop/` directory you can find a Docker based example showing how to decode the FFMPEG stream from the cameras and display them in RViZ (remember to replace the `user_laptop/superclient.xml` with your own file generated in step 1.3)

 ```bash
 cd user_laptop